-HTC One S announced for T-Mobile, One V also unveiledAlex Wagner - Deputy Managing Editor, News Desk
+HTC One S announced for T-Mobile, One V also unveiledAlex Wagner - Editorial Director of News and Content

 The HTC One X isn't the only member of the One family that was introduced today, as HTC also took the wraps off of the One S and the One V. First up is the One S, which is headed to T-Mobile here in the U.S. this spring.
 The One S features a 4.3-inch 960x540 Super AMOLED touchscreen, 1.5GHz dual-core Qualcomm processor, 16GB storage, 1GB RAM, and a 1,650mAh battery in a package that measures 7.95mm thick.
 When the One S arrives on T-Mobile, it'll be compatible with Magenta's 42Mbps HSPA+ network.

 As a member of the One lineup, the One S has been given a high-end camera that's of the 8-megapixel variety (with a VGA front-facing shooter).
 The rear camera has a f/2.0 lens, can autofocus in 0.2 seconds and can capture a shot in 0.7 seconds.
 Android 4.0 Ice Cream Sandwich will come preloaded onto the One S along with HTC Sense 4.0.